 Some links in this article are affiliate links, which means we earn from qualifying purchases.
 Learn more.

-You might be taking creatine to improve your performance, and you’re also wondering if it’s going to impact what you see in the mirror.
+You might be taking creatine to improve your performance in the gym, but wondering if it’s going to impact what you see in the mirror.

 Can Creatine Make Your Muscles Look Bigger?